wp-plugins/spam-free-wordpress/readme.txt

 2. Type in Spam Free Wordpress then click Search Plugins
 3. Install

-There is also the pro version [Simple Comments](http://www.toddlahman.com/shop/simple-comments/).
+Upgrade to [Simple Comments](https://www.toddlahman.com/shop/simple-comments/).
+10% Off with Coupon Code WPSFW.

 = Troubleshooting =

-[Simple Comments](http://www.toddlahman.com/shop/simple-comments/) can resolve many issues that Spam Free Wordpress cannot.
+[Simple Comments](https://www.toddlahman.com/shop/simple-comments/) can resolve many issues that Spam Free Wordpress cannot.
 Simple Comments also has commercial grade spambot and hackbot protection.
 Experimenting with free plugins can be time consuming, but Simple Comments is available when you realize you need powerful spam protection.

 There is no support for this free plugin, but there is support for [Simple Comments](http://www.toddlahman.com/shop/simple-comments/).

 == Frequently Asked Questions ==

-There is no support for this free plugin, but there is support for [Simple Comments](http://www.toddlahman.com/shop/simple-comments/).
+There is no support for this free plugin, but there is support for [Simple Comments](https://www.toddlahman.com/shop/simple-comments/).

+Upgrade to [Simple Comments](https://www.toddlahman.com/shop/simple-comments/).
+10% Off with Coupon Code WPSFW.

 == Screenshots ==

 1. Spam protection is invisible to the reader.
-Available in [Simple Comments](http://www.toddlahman.com/shop/simple-comments/) only.
+Available in [Simple Comments](https://www.toddlahman.com/shop/simple-comments/) only.

 2. Spam Free Wordpress in action.

 == Upgrade Notice ==

-= 2.2.3 =
+= 2.2.4 =

 Upgrade immediately to keep your blog comment spam free.

 == Changelog ==

+= 2.2.4 =

+* Added esc_attr() to checkboxes for good measure.

 = 2.2.3 =